 - Total News Sources

 - Bias Distribution

-The Justice Department placed two D.C. prosecutors, Carlos Valdivia and Samuel White, on administrative leave hours after they filed a sentencing memorandum in the case of Taylor Taranto that described the Jan.
-6, 2021 attack as carried out by “thousands of people comprising a mob of rioters” and sought a 27‑month sentence.
-The memo noted Taranto had been pardoned for Jan.
-6–related charges but was later convicted on separate firearms and hoax‑threat counts after a June 2023 arrest near former President Barack Obama’s Washington, D.C., residence and other threatening conduct.
-The prosecutors said they were locked out of government devices and learned of the leave shortly after filing; a revised, shorter sentencing memo later appeared on the docket omitting references to Jan.
-6 and a Trump social‑media post and listing different prosecutors.
-U.S. Attorney for D.C.
-Jeanine Pirro was identified on the revised filing.
-The DOJ declined to comment on personnel decisions while saying it takes threats of violence seriously, and officials have not specified which portions of the original memo prompted the suspensions.
-The action is being viewed amid broader personnel changes and allegations of retribution against Jan.
-6 prosecutors.
+The Justice Department placed two D.C. federal prosecutors, Carlos Valdivia and Samuel White, on administrative leave and locked them out of government devices after they filed a sentencing memorandum in the Taylor Taranto case describing Jan.
+6, 2021 as “thousands of people comprising a mob of rioters” and seeking a 27‑month sentence.
+Taranto was pardoned earlier this year by President Trump for certain Jan.
+6–related charges but was later convicted in a bench trial on separate firearms, ammunition and threat-related offenses after being arrested armed near former President Barack Obama’s Washington, D.C., residence while livestreaming.
+Hours after the filing, the Justice Department withdrew the original sentencing memo as "entered in error," and a shorter version omitting the Jan.
+6 language and a Trump social‑media post was subsequently filed listing different prosecutors and naming U.S. Attorney for D.C.
+Jeanine Pirro.
+DOJ has declined to comment on personnel decisions and has not specified which portions of the original memo prompted the suspensions.
+The action has drawn scrutiny amid broader personnel changes in the U.S. attorney’s office and raised concerns about political influence on Jan.
+6–related prosecutions.

+- Total News Sources